Figure out your skills

 For each task, duty or responsibility, write a sentence describing the skills you used or developed to do them.
 As you go through your list, ask yourself how advanced you are in that skill.

-Get inspiration from job adverts and our jobs database
+Get inspiration from job adverts and our job profiles

 If you’re having trouble figuring out your skills, you can get ideas by checking job adverts to find out what skills employers say they’re looking for.

-You can also find out more about the types of skills needed for jobs by checking our jobs database.
+You can also find out more about the types of skills needed for jobs by checking our job profiles

 - Do I have any of these skills?